-- You are more than 9 weeks pregnant
+- You are more than 10 weeks pregnant

-- You do NOT have a phone and ride to and from the clinic
+- You do not have a phone

 - You have an IUD (intrauterine birth control device) in place.
 You will need to have this removed before having a medical abortion.

-What is a surgical abortion?
+What is an In-clinic or surgical abortion?

 Is it safe to have a surgical abortion?